-Using an innovative network approach, this study constructs new indices of Renminbi (RMB) internationalisation and presents strong evidence of RMB's growing influence globally and regionally.
-We identify networks of exchange rate spillovers and examine time-varying spillover intensities among RMB and world major currencies of G20 members as well as currencies related to the Belt and Road Initiative (BRI).
+With an innovative network approach, this study constructs new indices of Renminbi (RMB) internationalization and presents strong evidence of RMB's growing influence globally and regionally.
+We identify networks of exchange rate spillovers and examine time-varying spillover intensities among RMB and world major currencies of G20 members as well as currencies related to the Belt and Road.
 Shocks from RMB generate intensifying spillovers across currency networks.
 The role of RMB in the networks has increased steadily over time.
-Our findings highlight that RMB has become increasingly important since China has initiated the marketisation reform of its currency and proposed to build the modern Belt and Road.
+Our findings highlight that RMB has become increasingly important since China initiated market reforms of its currency and the proposal of building the modern Belt and Road.